Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: Emissivity Model

 where $f_{\rm LyC}$ is a function that parameterizes the evolution of the Lyman continuum escape fraction.
 We normalize $f_{\rm LyC}$ at redshifts where the Lyman break is directly constrained as it passes through the { GALEX} filters, such that

 $\epsilon_{1500}$ will appear in each expression and normalizes the total emissivity to its value at $1500$ \AA, while $\nu_{\rm X}$ is the frequency corresponding to X \AA.
 Similarly, $\alpha_{\rm X}$ is the spectral slope at X \AA~for X $= 912$, $1216$ and $1500$ \AA.
-All of these evolve with redshift according to
+The spectral slopes at $1216$ and $1500$ \AA~evolve with redshift according to

-where $\nu = 1216, 1500$, and the $\alpha_{\nu}^{z=0}$ are the values of the power law parameters at $z = 0$ as determined from the { GALEX} intensity photometric intensity maps in \cite{Chiang_2019}.
+where $X = 1216, 1500$, and the $\alpha_{X}^{z=0}$ are the values of the power law parameters at $z = 0$ as determined from the { GALEX} intensity photometric intensity maps in \cite{Chiang_2019}.